Beyond the 80/20 Rule: High-Entropy Minority Tokens Drive Effective Reinforcement Learning for LLM Reasoning: Analyzing Token Entropy in Chain-of-Thought Reasoning

 \paragraph{Entropy Pattern 2 in CoTs: Tokens with the highest entropy typically serve to bridge the logical connection between two consecutive parts of reasoning, while tokens with the lowest entropy tend to complete the current part of a sentence or finish constructing a word.
 Other tokens combine these two functions to varying degrees.} In \cref{fig: entropy count}(b) and (c), we select the 100 tokens generated with the highest average entropy and the lowest average entropy from a total of $10^6$ tokens, respectively.
 To mitigate the impact of noise on the average entropy, we only consider tokens with frequencies above 100.
 High-entropy tokens often act as logical connectors within and across sentences, such as "wait," "however," and "unless" (indicating contrasts or shifts), "thus" and "also" (showing progression or addition), or "since" and "because" (expressing causality).
 Similarly, tokens like "suppose," "assume," "given," and "define" frequently appear in mathematical derivations to introduce assumptions, known conditions, or definitions.
 Conversely, low-entropy tokens are often word suffixes, source code fragments, or mathematical expression components, all of which exhibit high determinism.
 Additionally, \crefrange{fig: visualize token entropy part 1}{fig: visualize token entropy part 22} provide detailed visualization of token entropy in a long CoT, showing that most tokens outside the highest-entropy or lowest-entropy groups blend bridging and continuation functions to varying degrees.

 \paragraph{High-entropy tokens as "forks" in chain-of-thoughts} Based on the two observed patterns above, we refer to high-entropy tokens as \emph{"forking tokens"}, as they often lead to different potential branches with high uncertainty in the reasoning process.
-To further confirm the role of forking tokens in a quantitative way, we assign different decoding temperatures to the forking tokens and the other tokens in the evaluation on AIME 2024 and AIME 2025.
+To further confirm the role of forking tokens in a quantitative way, using Qwen3-8B~\citep{qwen3} with a maximum response length of 28,672, we assign different decoding temperatures to the forking tokens and the other tokens in the evaluation on AIME 2024 and AIME 2025.
 Specifically, to analyze the effects of varying combinations of these temperatures on their behavior, we adjust probability distribution $\boldsymbol{p}^{\prime}_t \in \mathbb{R}^V$ for each token $t$ as follows:

 Here, $ \boldsymbol{z}_t \in \mathbb{R}^V$ denotes the pre-softmax logits for token $ t $, and $ T_t^{\prime} \in \mathbb{R}$ represents the adjusted temperature for token $ t $; $ h_{\text{threshold}} = 0.672$ is the entropy threshold used to distinguish forking tokens from the other tokens, and is estimated by calculating the 80th percentile among the sampled $10^6$ tokens above; $ T_{\text{high}} \in \mathbb{R}$ and $T_{\text{low}} \in \mathbb{R}$ correspond to the temperatures for forking tokens and the other tokens, respectively.